-The 2019 Planning Act has set a clear direction towards enhancing empowerment and engagement in helping communities inform and influence change in their neighbourhoods and places.
+TThe 2019 Planning Act has set a clear direction towards enhancing empowerment and engagement in helping communities inform and influence change in their neighbourhoods and places.
 We will be taking a fresh look at our consultation methods for LDP3 to ensure we reach as many people as possible.
-When and how people can get involved in the preparation of LDP3 will be set out in subsequent editions of the DPS and your comments will be welcomed.
-The guidance prepared by the Scottish Government regarding engagement during the Covid-19 pandemic will continue to inform our arrangements.